appbead/webkit-wiki/How-to-submit-patches-to-webkit.org.md

-Note: WebKit uses Bugzilla as a code review tool, like Gerrit used by Qt Project.
-Occasionally, it is used for bug reporting, but most issues are created solely for submitting patches.
+Note: WebKit uses Bugzilla as a code review tool, i.e. it has the same role as Gerrit in Qt project.
+Occasionally, it is used for bug reporting, but most issues are created solely for code submission.

 * https://webkit.org/contributing-code/
 * http://trac.webkit.org/wiki/UsingGitWithWebKit